 We are delighted to announce that Aimhigher mentoring will be free of charge to participating schools and colleges in 2018/19!

 Download our Mentoring Evaluation Report 2016-2017 to see how participating in the scheme helped hundreds of young people last year.

 Aimhigher mentoring is learner-centred, and our mentors work with young people to identify their needs and agree a range of personal and learning-related development objectives.
-At the heart of the scheme is The Aimhigher Learner Engagement Plan, a sequential and coherent programme of activities designed for learners in Years 7 to 13.
+At the heart of the scheme is The Aimhigher Idea Bank, a sequential and coherent programme of activities designed for learners in Years 8 to 13.
 Its main aim is to support the work of the mentors in raising the aspirations and awareness of career progression opportunities for disadvantaged young people.
-The Learner Engagement Plan provides a useful starting point for mentors to plan their exchanges with learners, and a wide range of activities and information resources to draw upon.
+The Idea Bank provides a useful starting point for mentors to plan their exchanges with learners, and a wide range of activities and information resources to draw upon.